Skip to main content

 Load combinations

 A load combination applies partial safety factors to load cases and superposes the results.
-For example, a Eurocode ULS combination might be 1.35 × Dead + 1.5 × Live.
+For example, a Eurocode ULS combination: 1.35 × Dead + 1.5 × Live.
 Combination results are computed via linear superposition — no re-solving needed.
+This is valid for linear elastic analysis only.

 Analysis results